-Committee memberships: Executive Committee (chair)
+Committee memberships: Executive Committee (chair), Finance

 Professional Experience: Mr. Lynton has served as Chairman of the Board of the Company since February 7, 2019.
 Mr. Lynton also currently serves as Chairman of the Board of Snap, Inc., a position he has held since 2016 after joining Snap Inc.'s board in 2013.
-Mr. Lynton also currently serves as Chairman of the Board of Directors of Schrödinger, Inc., a position he has held since October 2018 after joining the Board of Directors of Schrödinger, Inc. in January 2018, and is a member of the Board of Directors of Ares Management, L.P.
+Mr. Lynton also currently serves as Chairman of the Board of Directors of Schrödinger, Inc., a position he has held since October 2018 after joining the Board of Directors of Schrödinger, Inc. in January 2018, and has been a member of the Board of Directors of Ares Management Corporation since May 2014.
 Previously, Mr. Lynton served as the CEO of Sony Entertainment from April 2012 until August 2017, overseeing Sony's global entertainment businesses, including Sony Music Entertainment, Sony/ATV Music Publishing and Sony Pictures Entertainment.
 Mr. Lynton also served as Chairman and CEO of Sony Pictures Entertainment from January 2004 until May 2017.
 Prior to joining Sony Pictures, Mr. Lynton worked for Time Warner, and from 2000 to 2004, he served as CEO of AOL Europe, President of AOL International and President of Time Warner International.
-From 1996 to 2000, Mr. Lynton served as Chairman and CEO of Pearson plc's Penguin Group, where he oversaw the acquisition of Putnam, Inc. and extended the Penguin brand to music and the Internet and was a director of Pearson plc from January 2018 to April 2021.
+From 1996 to 2000, Mr. Lynton served as Chairman and CEO of Pearson plc's Penguin Group, where he oversaw the acquisition of Putnam, Inc. and extended the Penguin brand to music and the Internet.
 Mr. Lynton joined The Walt Disney Company in 1987, and from 1992 to 1996, he served as President of Disney's Hollywood Pictures.
-Mr. Lynton also serves on the boards of the Tate and The Boston Beer Company, Inc. Mr. Lynton holds a B.A. in History and Literature from Harvard College and received his M.B.A. from Harvard University.
+Mr. Lynton also serves on the boards of the Tate, Channel 4, The Smithsonian, Condé Nast, and The RAND Corporation.
+Mr. Lynton holds a B.A. in History and Literature from Harvard College and received his M.B.A. from Harvard University.